MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-knowledge-article-search-filters.md

     > ![Toggle filter to show as Preselected](media/set-filter-preselects.png "Toggle filter to show as Preselected.")

 9. Select **Done**.
-10. If you want to set which filters are shown to the agent, select the ellipsis in the top-right corner of a filter area, and then select **Visibility**.
+10. If you want to set the filters which must be shown to the agent, select the ellipsis in the top-right corner of a filter area, and then select **Visibility**.
    > [!NOTE]
    > For the **Status** filter that is available out-of-box, be aware that if you select the **Archived**, **Discarded**, or **Expired** status values, if you have Relevance Search enabled, you must modify the **Quick Find Knowledge Article** view, as this view currently filters out all articles that have these values, and they aren't synced by Relevance Search.
 No status values are returned if you don't modify the **Quick Find Knowledge Article** view.
 Additionally, if you don't have Relevance Search enabled, the **Archived**, **Discarded**, and **Expired** filter values won't work, and no corresponding search results for these values will be returned.
 11. Select the values you want to show the agent, and then select **Done**.